I've made over 200,000 Christmas sweaters for brands. Here's what 15 years of doing it has taught me.

 The sweater is the campaign, not one item in a gift haul.
 The brands that get viral results lead with the sweater as the moment.
 The brands that bury it inside a box with a candle and a mug get muted responses.

 Order early.
 The cost difference between a September order and a late-November order is substantial, and almost entirely shipping.
 The teams that learn this in year one save real money in year two.
+Our standard production time is 30 days, and earlier orders cost meaningfully less to ship.

 Always get a custom neck label.
 A generic blank-manufacturer's label makes a sweater feel like decorated stock.
 A custom label makes it feel like a product the brand actually made.
 The cost difference is small.
 The perception difference is significant.
 Almost no one asks for it proactively.
 Ask for it.